Growing herbs indoors is an everyday luxury that will add many benefits to your home and kitchen.

 There are several different ways to approach growing herbs indoors.
-Simply put, you can make it easy or complicated and as cheap or expensive as you like.
+Simply put, you can make it easy or complicated; cheap or expensive.

-Here we will introduce you to 3 different ways of growing herbs indoors.
-The good news is that they all work, but they may have different yields when it is time to harvest.
+I will introduce you to 3 different methods of growing herbs indoors.
+The good news is that they all work.

 - 3 methods to grow herbs indoors: